Mentored Youth Hunting Program

 The Mentored Youth Hunting program is designed to introduce youth under the age of 10 to hunting and fishing, offering a "package" license for just $7.50.
-For one low price, youth hunters under the age of 10 can hunt turkey (spring and fall) on private or public land, deer (two tags, any deer) and small game, trap furbearers and fish for all species.
+For one low price, youth hunters under the age of 10 can hunt turkey (spring and fall) on private or public land, deer (one tag, any deer) and small game, trap furbearers and fish for all species.

 By eliminating the minimum hunting age in Michigan, the Mentored Youth Hunting program is geared toward parents and other adult mentors who want to teach children under the age of 10 how to hunt and fish.
 It lets parents determine if and when their child is ready to hunt.